crickbabs/DRB_TT-seq/data/README.md

 | SRR8112941 | WT2_replicate1 |
 | SRR8112947 | WT2_replicate2 |

 Note that details of 4 paired-end fastq files are given for the example TT-seq data.
+These represent two replicates of a single wild-type biological sample, with each replicate being split across 2 sequencing runs.
 It is recommended to align each separately.
-For the purposes of visualisation in the manscript, the resulting BAM files were merged prior to further analysis.
-However, this step is not necessary to achieve metaprofiles using ngs.plots and analysis of just a single sample should provide reasonable results.
+For the purposes of visualisation in the manscript, the resulting BAM files were merged prior to downstream analysis.
+However, this step is not necessary to achieve bigwigs/metaprofiles and analysis of just a single sample should provide reasonable results.